-- In Refresh Token field, enter the new access token.
+- In the Refresh Token field, enter the new access token.

-- If using the No authentication in Authentication Method, you can configure the SMTP server without authentication.
+If you’re using the No authentication authentication Method, you can configure the SMTP server without authentication.

 - Click Send test notification to send a test email to the email addresses specified in the Test Address field.
-To send the test email to multiple email addresses, specify the test addresses separated by commas.
 If the specified information is correct, an email is sent confirming the test connection was successful.

 - Click Save to apply your changes.